Dentures – Carrollton, TX

 Since your traditional dentures or partials rely on your gums and natural teeth for support, they’ll begin to lose their fit as your mouth naturally changes shape over time.
 Typically, you’ll need to replace them after five to seven years of use to keep your mouth healthy and comfortable.
 Their lifespan will also depend on how well you take care of them!
 Handling them carelessly or cleaning them with the wrong products could quickly cause them to break.
-However, if you choose to restore your smile with implant-supported dentures, then you can expect them to last much longer.
-Thanks to their unique design, implant-supported dentures can easily last for the rest of your life with the proper care.
+However, if you choose to restore your smile with implant dentures, then you can expect them to last much longer.
+Thanks to their unique design, implant dentures can easily last for the rest of your life with the proper care.

 Can I Eat Normally with Dentures?